UAlaska-IT/database_application/README.md

 ### restore

 An attribute controls the databases to restore for each server.
-If non-nil, only those databases will be restored.
+If non-nil, only those databases in the list will be restored.
 Otherwise, all databases will be restored.

 * `node['database_application']['restore']['database']['mariadb']`.